-The Healing Separation is like the old-style “trial separation,” which involved living apart from each other for a while.
-Unlike unplanned unstructured separations, however, the Healing Separation is a working separation.
-This is a time where you and your partner dedicate yourselves to investing in your own personal growth.
+The Healing Separation is like the old-style “trial separation” that involves living apart from each other for a while.
+Unlike unstructured separations, however, the Healing Separation is a working separation.
+It is a time where you and your partner dedicate yourselves to investing in your own personal growth.

 The Healing Separation is a creative way to strengthen both partners.
-It also helps to build together a new relationship without dissolving the partnership.
+It also helps to build a new relationship without dissolving the partnership.

 Each partner agrees to the following goals for this separation:

 1. I will provide time and emotional space outside of the love relationship.
 This is so I can enhance my personal, spiritual, and emotional growth.

 2. This is a time to better identify my needs, and wants.
 The expectations of our relationship also needs to be better identified.

 3. It is to help me explore my basic relationship needs.

-4. I realize I will experience the social, economic, and parental stresses, which can occur when I have separated from my partner.
+4. I realize I will experience the social, economic, and parental stresses.
+These, of course, can occur when I separate from my partner.

 5. This time allows me to work through my process better apart than I can within the relationship.

-6. It helps me to experience enough emotional distance so I can separate out my issues that have become convoluted and mixed up together with my partner’s issues.
+6. It helps me to experience enough emotional distance so I can separate out my issues that have become convoluted with my partner’s issues.

 7. It provides an environment to help our relationship heal, and transform.
 This is so it will evolve into a more loving and healthy relationship.

 Some structure and awareness can help improve the chances of success of the healing separation.
-Unplanned and unstructured separations will most likely contribute to the ending of the relationship.
-This healing separation agreement attempts to provide structure and guidelines to enhance the growth of the relationship rather than contributing to its demise.
+Unplanned and unstructured separations will most likely contribute to the end of the relationship.
+This separation agreement attempts to provide structure and guidelines.
+This is to enhance the growth of the relationship rather than contributing to its demise.

 Key Elements of the Healing Separation Agreement:

 1. Length of separation:

-Most couples have a sense of how long of a separation they’ll need or want.
+Most couples have a sense of how long of a separation they’ll need.
 It may vary from a few weeks to six months or longer.